 I can fit all my belongings into the 24-litre Wanaka backpack and still have extra space.
 I’ve done city travel, and adventure travels with this backpack.
 The size of the backpack is small, which is perfect for women.
 And it is the ideal cabin size backpack.

 And the pack fits my packing cubes perfectly!
-It is almost as if the packing cubes were made for this bag (they are not because they are not the same brand).
+It is almost as if the small packing cubes were made for this bag (they are not because they are not the same brand).
 I can stack two full packing cubes into the main compartment, and it sits firmly against the compartment divider without wasting any space.

 2. 3 useful compartments

 There are three main compartments in the Wanaka backpack: the main compartment, the bottom compartment and the top compartment that is also a fanny pack, adventure sling and shoulder bag.

 The bottom compartment houses my shoes and technology items

 And the top compartment has my first aid kit, other miscellaneous items.

 Everything I own has a proper place in the bag, and everything is easy to retrieve.

 In terms of aesthetics, the backpack looks minimal and sleek.
 I like that it doesn’t have too many straps like a lot of other hiking backpacks.
 It is a sleek backpack without any fuss.

 When the backpack is packed with all my belongings, it weighs between 5kg to 6kg.
 It is not difficult at all to carry a few kilograms of stuff on my back.
 I’ve had to tweak my packing list over the years and am super happy with the final list.

 Summary: what you should look for in a minimalist travel bag